CIA activities in Indonesia: Indonesia, 1945–1950

 Director of the OSS, Major General William J. "Wild Bill" Donovan, was the mastermind behind operation ICEBERG.
-He believed that the U.S. needed a postwar intelligence agency and that this mission helped guide the U.S. in a position to do so.
+After World War II, General Donovan was of the opinion that the United States was behind other countries in terms of providing intelligence aimed at protecting and safeguarding the United States interest.
+On the back of this, Donovan informed President Truman that the United States required its own secret service agency to keep up with others and as a means to keep the United States adequately informed, towards the avoidance of surprise attacks and keep an eye on the Soviet's moves.
+Hence, the creation of the Office of the Secret Service.

+At its inception, the OSS was primarily responsible for protecting the president from surprise attacks and assisting the United States in its Cold War struggle with the Soviets through the feeding of intelligence.
+However, through Donovan's orchestrations and vision, the OSS broadens its operation from the confines of providing secret service towards as direction of conducting covert and clandestine operations abroad.
 Coughlin had suggested to Donovan that the post war intelligence agency be much smaller than the OSS and employ only skilled agents.
 When the OSS officially disbanded in 1945, Donovan's intelligence career had officially ended.
 This being true, his ideas of a postwar intelligence agency had rooted themselves within stations in Southeast Asia.
 J. Edgar Hoover, FBI director, opposed Donovan's proposal of a postwar central intelligence agency because during the war, the OSS had become too close to the realm of responsibility occupied by military intelligence agencies, the FBI, and the State Department.

 A major success of OSS intelligence came with the first American contact with Indonesian President Sukarno on September 27, 1945.
 Thanks to the Japanese occupation during WWII, the Indonesians were militarily trained and united as a country.
 Sukarno and his ministry promised their full support for the British occupation of Indonesia, but promised that if the Dutch attempted to occupy Indonesia, the Indonesians felt "capable of resorting to force if necessary in order to preserve their independence."
 This meeting, as well as other allied intelligence reports from around Java reporting resistance against the reinstatement of Dutch civil administration, surprised the British Southeast Asian Command (SEAC).
 The internal movement against the reinstatement of the Dutch government was far more widespread than the British or the Dutch had previously expected.